Israel says it has killed Hamas leader Yahya Sinwar in Gaza

 In his speech about Sinwar’s death, Netanyahu said, “Our war is not yet ended.”

-President Joe Biden called Sinwar’s death a “good day for Israel, for the United States, and for the world,” and he said it opens the way for “a political settlement that provides a better future for Israelis and Palestinians alike.”
+President Joe Biden said Sinwar’s death opens the way for “a political settlement that provides a better future for Israelis and Palestinians alike.”
 He said he would talk with Netanyahu “to discuss the pathway for bringing the hostages home to their families, and for ending this war once and for all.”

-Sinwar has been Hamas’ top leader inside the Gaza Strip for years, closely connected to its military wing while dramatically building up its capabilities.
-He was elevated to Hamas’ highest spot in July after his predecessor, Ismail Haniyeh, was killed in an apparent Israeli strike in the Iranian capital Tehran.
+Sinwar has been Hamas’ leader inside the Gaza Strip for years.
+He was elevated to the group’s top leadership position in July after his predecessor, Ismail Haniyeh, was killed in an apparent Israeli strike in the Iranian capital, Tehran.

 In the past months, Israel has eliminated a string of senior figures from Hamas and Hezbollah with airstrikes.
 Israel has claimed to have killed the head of Hamas’ military wing, Mohammed Deif, but the group has said he survived.